Skip to Content

 • Up to $2,000 in fines

-• License suspension between 90 days to 1 year
+• License suspension between 90 days and 1 year

 Second DWI Offense: